MarkoSterk/PyJolt/README.md

 cache: Cache = Cache()
 ```

-and then you can import the instantiated extension into the factory function and configure it with the app object:
+and then you can add the instantiated extension application configs:

 ```
-#__init__.py
-.
-.
-.

-def create_app(configs: Config) -> PyJolt:
-    .
-    .
-    .
-    from app.extensions import cache
-    cache.init_app(app)
+EXTENSIONS: List[str] = [
+    'app.extensions:db',
+    'app.extensions:migrate',
+    'app.authentication:auth',
+    'app.scheduler:scheduler',
+    'app.extensions:cache'
+]
 ```

-The cache can use in-memory caching or a Redis database.
+The cache can use in-memory caching (default) or a Redis database.
 To use the in-memory cache no configurations are strictly neccessary.
 Available configurations:

 ```